tableau/server-client-python/docs/api-ref.md

 ```py
 PDFRequestOptions(page_type=None, orientation=None, maxage=-1)
 ```
 Use this class to specify the format of the PDF that is returned for the view.
-This class can also be used to specify the maxage of the cached PDF render on server.
+Optionally, you can specify the maximum age of the rendered PDF that is cached on the server by providing a `maxage` value.
 See `views.populate_pdf`.

 **Attributes**